 - The halfway point of the project was celebrated in January 2017 when 500,000 cashew plants were successfully planted.

 - Land owners have been encouraged to plant other cash crops at a small scale so that they would have an income throughout the year when cashew is not in season.
 Plants such as manioc and green beans are some of the crops being planted/harvested in between the cashew plants.

-- Establishment of a Cashew Processing Centre, which consists of a cashew drying oven, cashew nut roasting machine and a cashew peeling machine
+- Dilmah Conservation has successfully completed the construction of a centre to process cashew, comprising of a cashew drying oven, cashew nut roasting machine and a cashew peeling machine.